-Book review of Palestine the Reality by J.M.N.
-Jeffries – Skyscraper
+Book Review: Palestine the Reality by J.M.N.
+Jeffries

 By John McHugo